Lsos/donation-reminder/readme.md

 You can use any emoji of the [Twemoji](https://github.com/twitter/twemoji) catalog.
 (These are the emojis you see on Twitter and Discord.)
-You can use [Discord](https://discord.com/) to find emoji codes, for example `:smile:` or `:heart:`.
+You can use [Discord](https://discord.com/) to find emoji codes such as `:smile:` or `:heart:`.

 ## Questions & Discussions

-For any questions
+For any questions about the donation-reminder
 [open a ticket](https://github.com/Lsos/donation-reminder/issues/new)
-on this repo for disucssions about donation-reminder, and
+here,
+and
-[open a ticket on github.com/Lsos/converse](https://github.com/Lsos/converse/issues/new) for discussions about the Lsos and open source financing in general.
+[open a ticket on github.com/Lsos/converse](https://github.com/Lsos/converse/issues/new) for broad discussions about open source financing.
 We enjoy talking about anything OSS :).